 - Pesticides are not applied on a school campus as defined in ORS 634.700.

-- Under specific conditions*, using Restricted Use Pesticides (RUPs) under the supervision of a licensed Private Applicator.
+- Using Restricted Use Pesticides (RUPs) under the supervision of a licensed Private Applicator if all of the following criteria are met:

 Pesticide license types

-Individuals and businesses must be licensed by ODA prior to performing certain pesticide-related activities.
+Individuals and businesses must be licensed by Oregon Department of Agriculture (ODA) prior to performing certain pesticide-related activities.
 The license type that a pesticide applicator needs often depends on their employer.
-For example, private applicators are employed by farms, or own/lease the farm; commercial applicators are employed by businesses (pesticide operator) that apply pesticides to other's property; and public applicators are employed by federal, state, or other governmental bodies.
+For example, private applicators are employed by farms, or own/lease the farm; commercial applicators are employed by businesses (pesticide operator) that apply pesticides to other's property; and public applicators are employed by federal, state, an Indian tribe, or other governmental bodies.
 There are also two trainee license types that depend on whether exams have been taken: (1) Apprentice license (Laws and Safety must be passed), and (2) the Immediately Supervised Trainee license (no exam required).
 More information about specific pesticide license types is listed below.

 Additionally, some license types also have license categories, which may limit or specify the type of pesticides that can be used and/or locations where pesticides can be applied.

-- You must meet additional requirements to qualify for an aerial license, including having a commercial, public or private applicator license.
+additional requirements to qualify for an aerial license, including having a commercial, noncommercial, public or private applicator license.

-- If you have a commercial or public license, pesticide applications may only be made under the categories/subcategories listed on your license.
+- If you have a commercial, noncommercial, or public license, pesticide applications may only be made under the categories/subcategories listed on your license.

 Aerial pesticide applicator responsibilities handout